Common Vision Problems Associated With a Brain Injury

 An interdisciplinary rehabilitation team is essential for patients with concussions, strokes or other neurological deficits.
 In addition to optometrists, team members may include nurses, physical therapists, occupational therapists, speech-language pathologists, physical medicine doctors, neurologists, neuropsychologists, audiologists, and ophthalmologists, among others.

-We serve patients from Calgary, Bridgeland , Macleod Trail and Panorama Hills, all throughout .
+Our practice serves patients from Calgary, Bridgeland , Macleod Trail, and Panorama Hills, and surrounding communities.